Professional practice

 • Gulfvin v TPC.
 Acting for Egyptian and US defendants to claims in deceit and unjust enrichment against Egyptian and US parties on a successful challenge to the English court’s jurisdiction.

-• ICAP TP v Nex.
+• TP ICAP v Nex.
 Acting for the defendant to multi-million pound claims for breach of warranty arising out of the £1.3 billion merger of two publicly listed voice-broking business in relation to swaps trading and the German cum-ex trading scandal.

 • Enigma Diagnostics Limited v Harvey Boulter, Charles Cook and DLA Piper.
 Acting for a law firm and its Head of Corporate defending multi-million dollar claims in dishonest assistance and fraudulent trading in connection with the collapse of a medical diagnostics business.